This post may contain affiliate links. Please read our disclosure policy.

 Easy WW Friendly Orzo Salad with Vegetables

-Why You’ll Love This Easy WW Orzo Pasta Salad
+Why You’ll Love This Orzo Salad

 cup of orzo on top of pile of orzo shot from above